Start with the Park, Carlisle

 The design phase for active travel routes is currently underway and is expected to be completed by the end of summer, with construction scheduled to begin in winter 2025.

-Improvements to the play park will be carried out gradually over the next few years, with smaller enhancements taking place throughout the year.
+Improvements to the play park will be carried out gradually over the next two years, with smaller enhancements taking place throughout the year.
 Work is expected to begin in March 2025.

 Stay informed